davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 ### Indexes

 Ensure you use indexes and don't use queries that can't use indexes.
 For example use of the query operators $or, $in, $regex result in full data scans.
-See [Hyperledger Fabric Good Practive For Queries](https://hyperledger-Fabric.readthedocs.io/en/release-2.5/couchdb_as_state_database.html?highlight=%24regex#good-practices-for-queries)
+See [Hyperledger Fabric Good Practices For Queries](https://hyperledger-fabric.readthedocs.io/en/release-2.5/couchdb_as_state_database.html#good-practices-for-queries)

-Optimise your queries, complex queries will take more time even with indexing and ensure your queries result in a bounded set of data.
+Optimise your queries, complex queries will take more time even with indexing.
+Ensure your queries result in a bounded set of data.
 Remember Fabric may also limit the total number of results returned.

 You can check peer and CouchDB logs to see how long queries are taking and also whether a query was unable to use an index from warning log entries stating the query "should be indexed".